East Lane RLT Leadership

 Roots of Empathy

 East Lane is part of the pilot of Roots of Empathy, a school-based program that brings an infant and caregiver into a classroom to teach students empathy and reduce aggression and bullying.
 The first-grade classrooms in Lowell and Oakridge with baby "teachers" have reported nothing but positive feedback on the program.

 Welcome Baby Bundle

-The team recently became the third region, after South and West Lane, to launch the Welcome Baby Box.
-The Welcome Baby Box provides families with infants a safe place to sleep (the "box") as well as parenting information, a guide to local recources, and a connection to other community members.
+The team recently became the third region, after South and West Lane, to launch the Welcome Baby Bundle.
+The Welcome Baby Bundle provides is a gift to families to welcome their new baby and contains parenting information, a guide to local recources, and a connection to other community members.
 Another of the team's chosen strategies, Foster Grandparents, will pair perfectly with the WBB, as the "grandparents" will be the ones to deliver the boxes and make the first contact with the families they'll be supporting.

 Later, in Phase 2 of the Prevention Plan, East Lane will introduce Safe Families for Children, a faith-based program that aims to keep children out of foster care by providing respite care to families in crisis.
 The strategy is a great fit for East Lane, which already has a strong tradition of volunteerism and engaged faith community memembers.
 Also looking ahead, the team hopes to have a youth presence in its 2020 Child Abuse Prevention workgroup, expanding the available perspectives and bringing fresh eyes to activities like pinweheel gardens and getting the word out about keeping children safe.

 Partners in East Lane